RJDennis/ChebyshevApprox.jl/README.md

 respectively.

-To compute nodes over bounded domains other than the [1.0,-1.0] interval, all three functions accept a second argument containing the domain in the form of a 1D array (a vector) containing two elements, where the first element is the upper bound on the interval and the second is the lower bound.
+To compute nodes over bounded domains other than the [1.0,-1.0] interval, all four functions accept a second argument containing the domain in the form of a 1D array (a vector) containing two elements, where the first element is the upper bound on the interval and the second is the lower bound.
 For example,

 ```julia
 domain = [3.5,0.5]